 Depending on where you live, the term charter school may or may not be familiar.
 Charter schools have been in existence nationally for almost three decades and started in Missouri in 1998.
-Until now, charter schools have been limited to only urban areas in the Show-Me State, but some lawmakers want to allow them to operate throughout the state.
-It’s important to understand what charter schools are, how they compare to local public schools, and what charter school expansion would mean for all Missourians.
+Currently, charter schools operate only in Missouri’s urban areas, but some lawmakers want to allow them to operate statewide.
+Exactly what are charter schools?
+How do they compare to local public schools?
+What would charter school expansion would mean for all Missourians?

 What are Charter Schools?